how to build a low-code MVP

 • Active users.
 Percentage of active users engaged with your app for a selected period after installing it.

 • Paying users.
-A metric that shows how many users bought something in your app.
+A metric showing how many users bought something in your app.

 • Revenue per user.
 Regular purchases made in your app divided by the number of active users.